hackerb9/ugrep/README.md

   to make it easy to highlight and copy them from the terminal.
 They will also be shown with a yellow background, if the terminal allows.

-### Determine if an alias is actually a correction.
+### Determine if an alias is actually a correction

-  Ugrep shows the character name in all caps and aliases are usually in lowercase in parentheses.
+  Ugrep shows the character name in all caps and aliases are usually lowercase in parentheses.
 Some aliases are treated differently.
   For aesthetic reasons, abbreviations are also shown in uppercase.
   For example: